pcorey/pcorey.github.io/_posts/2016-07-20-point-in-polygon.markdown

 # Wrap-up

-When you compare [our solution] with [other submitted solutions], you’ll notice that ours is longer.
+When you compare [our solution](https://github.com/pcorey/point-in-polygon) with [other submitted solutions](https://www.codewars.com/kata/530265044b7e23379d00076a/solutions/javascript), you’ll notice that ours is longer.
 Our solution probably took much longer to write as well.
 However, our solution was a fantastic exercise in deliberate practice.

 By consciously focusing on writing robust and maintainable code, we had a few introspective moments about our process and our technique.